Retirement planning: how to prepare for your retirement

 Why is it important review and adjust your retirement plan?

 Your life and the financial markets are always changing.
-That’s why it is important for you to review to your retirement plan every year to make sure you stay on track to achieve your goals while in your current situation.
+That’s why it is important for you to review your retirement plan every year to make sure you stay on track to achieve your goals while in your current situation.

 Here are a few reasons you might need to make an adjustment to your retirement plan: